 - Data Analytics

-Submissions should include a description of methods used to identify/confirm the scheme, how data was used in the investigation, what codes were identified, and what can be replicated in other investigations.
-When submitting, provide the following information in the description:
+The ATC Committee is once again requesting that all submissions include a description of how data is used in the investigation, what codes were identified, and what can be replicated in other investigations.

-- What data techniques were used to find or confirm the scheme?
+- What data techniques were used to find the scheme?

-- Who is the audience for the session - the investigator? analyst?
+- Who is the audience for the session - the investigator vs. analyst?